 Add the cooled apple cider-maple syrup reduction to the batter, beat it for 30 seconds, and then beat in the remainder of the dry ingredients.

-Spread the batter into the prepared pan and bake it in a 325F oven for 1 hour and 10 minutes, or until a toothpick inserted near the center comes out clean.
+Spread the batter into the prepared pan and bake it in the preheated oven for 1 hour and 10 minutes, or until a toothpick inserted near the center comes out clean.

 Serve the cake at room temperature with a cup of tea or coffee, or as described above, as a dessert too.